kgwinnup/st/README.md

 # st

 `st` is a small tool for doing data science work at the command line.
-I spend a great deal of my time ssh'ing into various servers and often need to calculate simple statistics.
-Additionally, machine learning, at least exploration, can benefit from more command line tooling.

-Largely, this is built off of my workflow, but I've tried to make it as useful generally as possible.

-One core goal with this project is to try and adhere to the Unix philosophy with regard to text files and piping data around.
-Additionally, we want to do those things quickly which is one of the reasons Rust is the language chosen for this project.
+One core goal is to adhere to Unix principles regarding input/output.
+This tool is intended for use in Unix pipelines.

+I spend a lot of time at the command line doing DS work, and this tool largely replaces many of the simple scripts I used to use.

 1. [Installing](#installing)
 2. [Usage](#usage)